Windows Server 2016: Nano Server

 Microsoft announced a new installation option, Nano Server, which offers a minimal-footprint headless version of Windows Server.
 It excludes the graphical user interface, WoW64 (support for 32-bit software) and Windows Installer.
 It does not support console login, either locally or via Remote Desktop Connection.
 All management is performed remotely via Windows Management Instrumentation (WMI), Windows PowerShell and Remote Server Management Tools (a collection of web-based GUI and command line tools).
 However, in Technical Preview 5, Microsoft has re-added the ability to administer Nano Server locally through PowerShell.
 According to Microsoft engineer Jeffrey Snover, Nano Server has 93% lower VHD size, 92% fewer critical security advisories, and 80% fewer reboots than Windows Server.

 Nano Server is only available to Microsoft Software Assurance customers and on cloud computing platforms such as Microsoft Azure and Amazon Web Services.

-Starting with the new feature release of Windows Server version 1709, Nano Server can only be installed inside a container host.
+Starting with the new feature release of Windows Server version 1709, Nano Server can only be installed inside an OS-level virtualization container host.